aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP die above 5, increase the radius by 10ft and height by 5ft or increase the damage by 2d8.

 **Global**: Creates an inferno, large enough to engulf a small town.
 For every extra 4MP the radius increases by 200ft and the height increases by 10ft.
-Elemental lords might use this kind of magic for "amelioration" when visiting the mortal realm.
+Elemental lords of fire might use this kind of magic for "amelioration" when visiting the mortal realm.

 ___
 ### Inner Voice